 The Medical Statement must be completed by a child's health care provider and returned by the parent/guardian to the center before the child sits down for a meal.
 If a food allergy or other condition requiring a diet modification develops for a child during the school year, a Medical Statement is needed for the child to continue receiving meals at school.
-The Medical Statement form is not needed for religious or personal beliefs such as vegetarianism.
+The Medical Statement form is not needed for religious or personal beliefs such as vegetarianism or general diet modifications that fall within the CACFP nutritional standards.